-The city's planning process over the past nine months has identified opportunities for new public spaces along the Brooklyn waterfront integrated with maritime uses and new housing and commercial development.
-We want to take advantage of this moment of change to challenge the city and the community to demand a waterfront that will rival the best in the world.
+The city's planning process over the past nine months has not achieved the promised outcome we expected for new public spaces along the Brooklyn waterfront integrated with maritime uses and new housing and commercial development.
+We want "our" waterfront to rival the best in the world.

-This project must serve as a catalyst for reducing congested traffic and eliminating killer intersections that take away valuable pedestrian space and give it to cars and trucks.
+This project must reduce existing congested traffic and eliminate killer intersections that take away valuable pedestrian space.
 This project should also serve as a catalyst to enhance the neighborhood's "main streets" – integrating and connecting these vital public spaces to the waterfront.

 The BMT Site